virginia map logo - virginia state flag

 Virginia Maps

 Virginia is the 37th largest state in the United States, and its land area is 39,594 square miles (102,548 square kilometers).
 Within the state's borders lie 41 independent cities and 95 counties, many named after places in England.
 This Virginia map site features road maps, topographical maps, and relief maps of Virginia.
 The detailed, scrollable road map displays Virginia counties, cities, and towns as well as Interstate, U.S., and Virginia state highways.
+The pannable, scalable Virginia street map can be zoomed in to show local streets and detailed imagery.

 Virginia Highway Map